CBMExperiment/root-tutorial/README.md

 ## Setup a virtual machine
 - Download the prepared appliance from [here](http://fairroot.gsi.de/downloads/ROOT_Tutorial.ova)
+   - The download can take some time since the size of the image is 1.5GB
 - Import the appliance into *VirtualBox*
-   - From the menu "File” select “Import Appliance”
+   - From the menu "File” select “Import Appliance” and select the just downloaded file
-   - Boot the machine by double clinking in the available images
+   - Boot the machine by double clinking on the available images
 - Login to the virtual machine using the username/password combination: fairroot/FairRoot

 ## Instructions within in the virtual machine